Bryan Adams: 2010s

-In an interview on 18 March 2014, Adams revealed that he has signed a contract with Verve Records in the US.
-With one album celebrating the 30th Anniversary of Reckless, a new album of covers.
-On 30 September 2014, Adams released a new album titled Tracks of My Years.
+In 2014, Adams signed a recording contract with Verve Records and in September, he released Tracks of My Years, an album of cover versions celebrating the 30th Anniversary of Reckless.
 The album reached number one on the Canadian album chart.
 The album contains cover songs and one original song co-written with Jim Vallance.

-In July 2014, Adams filmed Bryan Adams in Concert for the American program Great Performances on PBS.
-It was recorded at the Elgin Theatre in Toronto and first shown on American Public Television on 2 March 2015.
+In July 2014, Adams filmed Bryan Adams in Concert for Great Performances on PBS.
+It was recorded at the Elgin and Winter Garden Theatres in Toronto and first aired on March 2, 2015.